HL7/fhircast-docs/docs/specification/STU1.md

 ```

 ### Intent Verification
-If the subscription is not denied, the Hub SHALL perform the verification of intent of the subscriber, this applies to apps unsubscribing as well.
+If the subscription is not denied, the hub SHALL perform the verification of intent of the subscriber, this applies to apps unsubscribing as well.
 The `hub.callback` url verification process ensures that the subscriber actually controls the callback url.

 #### Intent Verification Request
 In order to prevent an attacker from creating unwanted subscriptions on behalf of a subscriber (or unsubscribing desired ones), a hub must ensure that the subscriber did indeed send the subscription request.
 The hub SHALL verify a subscription request by sending an HTTPS GET request to the subscriber's callback URL as given in the subscription request.
 This request SHALL have the following query string arguments appended